jericjan/SMD/README.md

 # Steam Manifest Decryptor
-Download and decrypt Steam manifest files
+Download and decrypt Steam manifest files.
+Basically imitates what steamtools does and greenluma couldn't.

 # Building
 It's best if you have `uv` installed.